LukeShortCloud/rootpages/src/commands/virtualization.rst

-   process --param-file=<PARAM_FILE> -f <TEMPLATE_MANIFEST>, use key-value pair parameters that are defined in a separate file export all, "display all objects from the following APIs: BuildConfig, Build, DeploymentConfig, ImageStream, Pod, ReplicaSet, Route, and Service" export all --as-template=<TEMPLATE_NAME> <TEMPLATE_MANIFEST_FILE>, export all objects as a Template manifest
+   process --param-file=<PARAM_FILE> -f <TEMPLATE_MANIFEST>, use key-value pair parameters that are defined in a separate file export all, "display all objects from the following APIs: BuildConfig, Build, DeploymentConfig, ImageStream, Pod, ReplicaSet, Route, and Service" export all --as-template=<TEMPLATE_NAME> <TEMPLATE_MANIFEST_FILE>, export all objects as a Template manifest adm top [nodes|pods], show the current resource usage of all Nodes or Pods (equivalent to ``kubectl top``) adm node-logs -u [crio|kubelet] <NODE>, view the logs of a systemd service such as CRI-O or Kubelet logs on a specified Node debug [node|pod]/<NAME>, attach to a running Node or Pod by using a side-car container using the EL operating system; use ``chroot /host`` to access the file system project <PROJECT>, change the current Project/Namespace context status, view the status of all objects within a Project/Namespace

 .. csv-table::
    :header: Example, Explanation